Hengle/Folkvangr/Pipeline/FAQs.md

 **Game of Thrones:** Grounded Use of Magic, Balancing a large cast and separate story arcs

 ### Game Design Inspirations?
+Note: The game will not attempt to copy all of these game systems.

 **Supergiant Games:** Adjustable Difficulty Limits